 First, select the function that this form should perform when it is submitted.

 For most databases, you'll see auto-generated insert, update, and delete functions.
 For example, if you selected your PostgreSQL database with a Users table, you'll see "insert Users record", "update Users record", and "delete Users record" functions appear.

 For most business apps, auto-generated functions will appear, based on the available APIs of that app.
 For an app like Stripe, you'll see functions for "insert Balance Transactions record", "update Balance Transactions record", "delete Balance Transactions record", and so forth for the resources available in Stripe's API.

 Usually, if your form submission changes some data that is displayed in the Space, you'll want to update what's displayed.
 After Submitting options allow you to refresh the data of a component in the Space.

-Reset form input values after submitting (checkbox): When you submit this form, this will reset the form input values you entered in earlier.
-This defaults to checked.
-Note that this does not apply if the field has a pre-filled default value (value from another component, generated UUID, etc) -- those values will not clear even if this box is checked.
+You can uncheck Reset form input values after submitting if you don't want to clear values when the form is submitted.
+Note that if you have pre-filled default values (coming from another component, generated UUID, etc), those values do not clear (simply reset) even if this is checked.